Table of Contents

 If you’ve ever browsed a wine website or wandered aimlessly among the bottles at your local wine shop, then you’ll know that picking out the perfect bottle of wine can be a daunting process.
 Because while our colleagues at Robb Report might be true wine connoisseurs, we just really like drinking the stuff.
 So if you’re looking for a list of the best wine clubs according to a world-renowned sommelier, we can’t help you.
-Instead, we evaluate wine clubs from the perspective of normal wine lovers like you.
-Consider this the anti-wine snob’s review of the best wine subscription boxes.
+Instead, we’ve decided to evaluate wine clubs from the perspective of normal wine lovers like you.

 Whether you’re buying a gift for a wine lover or a bottle (or 10) to be enjoyed at home, there are so many different options.
 White or red?
 Merlot or pinot noir?
 Organic or natural?
 An expensive bottle of aged wine or a deliciously affordable rose with a twist-off cap?
 In short, if you want to find a wine you love but don’t have the time nor the money to try every single bottle on the shelf, it’s past time you signed up for a wine club instead.
 We’re living in the golden age of subscription boxes, and the best wine clubs are a great way to treat yourself.

 Because there are so many wine clubs to choose from, our resident at-home-wine-drinker and E-Commerce & Special Projects Editor Tyler Schoeber took it upon himself to test all of the very best wine clubs worth considering in 2022.
 And while it was most certainly a process, it was a fun one at that.
 Over the course of the past two years (yes, that includes quarantine), Tyler has tested around 10 different wine clubs and has only chosen a couple that are worth subscribing to today.
 Of course, we also have some honorable mentions we have not yet tried but felt were worth letting our readers know about.

 The Best Wine Clubs At a Glance